 Ball said that since school districts and towns have to navigate under a tax cap, state lawmakers should implement a statewide spending cap.

-Whats good for the goose is good for the gander, he said.
+“What’s good for the goose is good for the gander,” he said.

-Click here to follow Daily Voice Lewisboro and receive free news updates.
+to follow Daily Voice Lewisboro and receive free news updates.